 Try slugging – A lot of the internet’s favourite skincare hacks are dubious, to say the least.
 Slugging is an exception.
 Born from Korean skincare traditions, this involves coating your face in an occlusive (usually petroleum jelly) to lock in moisture at the end of your evening skincare routine.
 It’s great for your skin barrier and can deliver rapid relief literally overnight.
 However, those with very oily or acne-prone skin might want to give it a miss as it can trigger breakouts.

-Mesotherapy – This non-invasive treatment uses a series of micro-injections to restore nutrients and vitamins to your skin.
+Mesotherapy for skin glow – This non-invasive treatment uses a series of micro-injections to restore nutrients and vitamins to your skin.
 The exact blend is tailored to your individual needs but can easily be used to restore the brightness and plumpness lost with dehydration across four to six sessions.

 Fillers – Fillers are best known for restoring and boosting volume in areas like the lips, cheeks, nose, and chin.
 As most are made with hyaluronic acid, they can also be used to help skin recover from dehydration by binding together water molecules, encouraging collagen production, and improving its overall health.
 As it’s a naturally occurring substance, your body will metabolise it over time.
 However, expect to reap the benefits for around a year, depending on the part of the body you treat.